Thertzlor/Revenant/wiki/Macros/_DPI_Macro.md

-A macro that changes the sensitivity settings of the mouse.
+A macro that modifies the sensitivity settings of the mouse.
 `type` value `setdpi` or `dpi`

 ### Complete Syntax: